CDCgov/dibbs-ecr-refiner/docs/decisions/0006_2026-03-11_cg-level-lambda.md

 1. Write S3 files to a CG level key instead of RSG level keys
 2. Introduce an RSG -> CG mapping file
-3. Modify Lambda to make use of new the new file locations, the mapping file, and write CG level outputs
+3. Modify Lambda to make use of the new file locations, the mapping file, and write CG level outputs

 ### S3 file storage